daniel89710/lightNet-TRT/README.md

 ## Usage

-### Converting a lightNet model to a TensorRT engine
+### Converting a LightNet model to a TensorRT engine

 Build FP32 engine
 ```shell